This is usually done to take advantage of the offer of an interest-free period – helping you reduce the interest you pay.

 Here are some of the key considerations and questions.

 A balance transfer credit card may have an offer of an interest-free period.
 This means you’ll pay 0% interest on the debt for that time, potentially allowing you to clear the debt before the promotional period ends.
-After the promotional period ends, the balance transfer debt will likely revert to the standard variable rate for purchases.
+After the promotional period ends, the balance transfer debt will likely revert to the purchase interest rate.

 As with normal credit cards, you need to pay at least the minimum repayment every month and on time.
 If you don't keep up repayments, you could find that the interest-free period is withdrawn.
 While it’s possible to only repay the minimum each statement period, it’s ideal to repay as much as possible so you clear your debt faster.

 Most balance transfer credit cards will charge you their standard interest rate on purchases.
-However, the benefit of a balance transfer card is being able to focus on clearing existing debt so if you’re going to continue spending it may not be the right type of credit card for you.
+However, the benefit of a balance transfer card is being able to focus on clearing existing debt.
+If you’re going to continue spending it may not be the right type of credit card for you.
 Some cards offer 0% on balances and purchases, but the interest-free period is usually much shorter than other balance transfer credit cards.

 Approval for a balance transfer credit card and the credit limit will depend on your credit score and your income.
 This may affect how many transfers you can bring together on one credit card.